Safe Haven for Domestic Violence Survivors

 How to access our services

 If you're already working with an agency such as Domestic Violence Solutions or the District Attorney's Office Victim-Witness Assistance Program, let an agency advocate know that you have a pet(s) and you will be referred to C.A.R.E.4Paws.
+Law enforcement can also refer clients to C.A.R.E.4Paws.

 If you're seeking help independently, please contact us directly: